A Statistical View of Column Subset Selection: Introduction

 In what follows, we give a detailed description of CSS, Principal Variables, and the relationship (or lack thereof) between their corresponding literatures.

 In the CSS problem we aim to choose $k$ of $p$ columns from a data matrix $\X \in \R^{n \times p}$ that best linearly reconstruct the rest:

 Here, $\X_{\bullet S}$ denotes the sub-matrix of $\X$ containing columns with indices in $S$.
-While computing the exact optimum in \eqref{eq:css} is NP-complete \cite{Shitov}, a vast approximation literature has produced tractable algorithms \cite{Boutsidis2009, Civril, Deshpande, Drineas, Farahat, Ordozgoiti2018, Tropp} with successful applications in epidemiology \cite{Fink, Nowakov}, networking \cite{Tripathi}, business \cite{Boutsidis2008}, imaging \cite{Kromer, Strauch, WangC}, and low-rank matrix approximation \cite{Boutsidis2011, Dan}.
+While computing the exact optimum in \eqref{eq:css} is NP-complete \citep{Shitov}, a vast approximation literature \citep{Boutsidis2009, Civril, Deshpande, Drineas, Farahat, Ordozgoiti2018, Tropp} has produced tractable algorithms with successful applications in epidemiology \citep{Fink, Nowakov}, networking \citep{Tripathi}, business \citep{Boutsidis2008}, imaging \citep{Kromer, Strauch, WangC}, and low-rank matrix approximation \citep{Boutsidis2011, Dan}.

+Prior to gaining popularity in computer science, the CSS problem first garnered attention in the numerical linear algebra community.
+Many foundational works in numerical linear algebra, past and present, study criteria similar to CSS \citep{Bischof, Baker, Chan1987, Chan1994, Chandrasekaran, Chen, Foster, Golub, Gu1996, Gu2004, Hong, Pan1999, Pan2000, Stewart1998, Stewart1999QLP, Stewart1999sparse}.
+The articles referenced in the previous paragraph extend this line of research by focusing specifically on the CSS problem and providing either improved theoretical guarantees or superior empirical performance for the objective \eqref{eq:css}.

-Principal Variables \cite{McCabe} puts a non-degenerate $N(0, \bSigma)$ model on the observed data and suggests selecting a subset of ``principal variables'' according to various information criteria.
+Principal Variables \citep{McCabe} puts a non-degenerate $N(0, \bSigma)$ model on the observed data and suggests selecting a subset of ``principal variables'' according to various information criteria.
 The most popular of the four criteria suggests selecting the subset $S$ that solves

-where $-S$ is the complement of $S$.
+where $-S$ is the complement of $S$ and $\bSigma_{S}$ and $\bSigma_{-S}$ are the principal submatrices of $\bSigma$ whose rows and columns are subseted by $S$ and $-S$ respectively .
 In practice, an estimate $\hat{\bSigma}$ of the covariance matrix is used in \eqref{eq:mccabe_pv}.
-Like the CSS literature, the Principal Variables literature has produced approximation algorithms \cite{Brusco, Camida, Guo, Masaeli, Wei} that have enjoyed application in a number of fields, including psychology \cite{Fehrman, Ladd}, imaging \cite{Chang}, and the natural sciences \cite{Eitrich, Isaac}.
+Like the CSS literature, the Principal Variables literature has produced approximation algorithms \citep{Brusco, Camida, Guo, Masaeli, Wei} that have enjoyed application in a number of fields, including psychology \citep{Fehrman, Ladd}, imaging \citep{Chang}, and the natural sciences \citep{Eitrich, Isaac}.

 Expectedly, each thread of literature has something fruitful to offer: principal variables have strong statistical motivation and practitioners can find them in settings where only covariance or correlation estimates are available.
 We provide examples of such settings in \Cref{sec:equivalence}.
 The CSS literature places larger emphasis on providing algorithms with theoretical guarantees and minimal computational and storage complexity.